Diet Rotation Helps Lower Risk

-The following items represent some of The Dog Food Advisor’s most frequently asked questions about diet rotation for dogs.
+Here are some of the most common questions we get about diet rotation for dogs.

 What is diet rotation?

-Unlike a conventional feeding plan where the same food is served at each meal, diet rotation involves varying a dog’s menu on a daily, weekly, or other periodic basis.
+Unlike a conventional feeding plan where the same food is served at each meal, diet rotation involves intentionally switching your dog’s food on a planned schedule.

 Why should I consider diet rotation for my dog?

-Since there’s no such thing as a perfect dog food, it’s reasonable to assume every product is deficient or excessive in some way.
+Since there’s no such thing as a perfect dog food, it’s reasonable to assume every product you buy is deficient (or excessive) in some crucial way.

 By periodically switching dog foods, the unhealthy consequences of serving the same imperfect products can be minimized.

-Does diet rotation mean mixing two or more different dog foods together and serving them at the same meal?
+Does diet rotation mean mixing 2 dog foods and serving them at the same meal?

 No. The benefits of diet rotation are optimized only when cycling between different products on a periodic basis.